rpy2/rpy2/doc/source/rinterface.rst

    your path (:envvar:`PATH` on unix-alikes, or :envvar:`Path` on Microsoft Windows) or have the environment variable :envvar:`R_HOME` defined.

+Ending R
+^^^^^^^^

+Ending the R process is possible, but starting it again with :func:`initr` does appear to lead to an R process that is hardly usable.
+For that reason, the use of :func:`endEmbeddedR` should be considered carefully.

 R space and Python space
 ------------------------